jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 27, 2005.md

 and moist, hard and moist because ifits soft, you're not going to get a lot of juice unless you run the pulp through many times.

-Q:: Where do you buy it?
+Q: Where do you buy it?

 A: Well, the best place to get the freshest ones is go to a fruit supplier, a fruit market supplier and get a fresh bag because any of those that